Fresh Ideas for Baking Spices

 Cloves - You might be most familiar with these studded in oranges.
 Though they have a strong flavor and should be used in small amounts so as to not overpower other flavors, cloves are a great addition to both sweet and savory dishes.

 Nutmeg - Ground from the kernel of the nutmeg seed, this spice is warm, aromatic, and woody and pairs well with cloves and ginger.
-When used in cakes, breads, pastries, fruit dishes and pies, nutmeg pairs well with ginger, cinnamon and cloves.
+It's slightly nutty, as you may have guessed, but also has a slightly peppery quality.
+When used in cookies and cakes, breads, pastries, fruit dishes and pies, nutmeg pairs well with ginger, cinnamon and cloves.
+Grate fresh nutmeg or sprinkle a bit of ground nutmeg on creamy dishes and sauces like mac & cheese or eggnog.

 What Is The Purpose Of Spices In Baking?